adamsiwiec1/stacks/README.md

 If there's a software or service you see fit for this repository, please feel free to create a new stack for it.
 Don't create stacks that have licensing requirements.

 I'd love to implement services like Datadog, Databricks, Snowflake, etc.. but they don't support local development unless you have an account/license with them.
-I'd like to keep this repo as open-source as possible, please only create stacks that allow you to develop locally without licensing requirements. (example of an exception: Localstack - some minor additional features are included with Pro.
+I'd like to keep this repo as open-source as possible, only create stacks that allow you to develop locally without licensing requirements. (example of an exception: Localstack - some minor additional features are included with Pro.
 Services like this are fine.)

+### Issues
+Feel free to create an issue if you see anything outdated or something that doesn't follow best practices.

 ## Prerequisites
 * These stacks are provisioned with docker compose - [Docker Compose Install Instructions](https://docs.docker.com/compose/install/).